 Up-to-date tuition and fee information can be found at the UGA Bursar Office website.

-The Department of Health Promotion and Behavior accepts applications for fall semester only.
+The Department of Health Promotion and Behavior accepts applications for the Fall semester only.

 What is the typical time to complete the program?